Skip to content

 Step 3: Register the Task in the Deployment Lifecycle

 In the same config/deploy.rb file, register the Tailwind build task to run before Magento's static content deployment.
-This ensures stylesheets are ready before they are copied to pub/static:
+This ensures the generated styles.css exists before Magento copies theme assets to pub/static:

 before 'magento:setup:static-content:deploy', 'deploy:hyva_tailwind_build'